Are you wondering why a strong narrative is so important in a presentation – and how you can develop your own?

 If you’re looking to develop an effective and compelling narrative for your own presentation, we’d recommend you carefully consider the points above.
 We find that working through the above with our customers has quite a dramatic effect on how they approach important presentations and meetings and really helps them to refine their proposition and messaging.

-As an example of the process, one of our customers, Isotrak, had lots of old sales presentations with no consistent narrative or message with a focus very much on the product.
+As an example of the process, one of our customers, Isotrak, had lots of old sales presentations with no consistent narrative or message and a focus very much on the product.
 So, we held a workshop to go through the presentations and talk in-depth about their customers.
 From here, we created the content map which went a long way in helping them to focus on their key messages and proposition.

 We then created a storyboard which enabled the entire sales team to review and practice the presentation to ensure the narrative and messages were spot on; at this stage, they were all focused on the content and narrative, without having to worry about the final design.
 You can see the final result in a more detailed case study.